tlmurphy/my-config/README.md

 ## Pure Prompt

-* Install it via npm: `npm install --global pure-prompt`
+`npm install --global pure-prompt`

-* Make sure you're using the zsh shell installed from brew.
+> Note: Make sure you're using the zsh shell from homebrew.
+Use `chsh`, then log out and log back in.
-* chsh is a little buggy with hyper and may require a restart (hyper issue?)
+> Also, homebrew stores things in `/opt/homebrew/bin` now instead of `/usr/local/bin`, so zsh should be
-* homebrew stores things in `/opt/homebrew/bin` now instead of `/usr/local/bin`
+> in `/opt/homebrew/bin/zsh`.

 ## Scala, Java, Intellij
 1. `brew install scala`